mdhelomme/MicroChallengeI/README.md

 **THE INVISIBLE ANSWERS**

-We know that being honest, with themselves and others about drugs is not easy, so in order to allow people to feel more comfortable about sharing we came up with the idea of the invisible answers, more intimate and difficult statements that might be hard to point out.
+We know that being honest, with themselves and others, about drugs is not easy, so in order to allow people to feel more comfortable about sharing we came up with the idea of the invisible answers, more intimate and difficult statements that might be hard to point out in front of others.

 ![](images/e.png)